InvaHealth/InvaHealthDDdescriptors/README.md

 ## Descriptions
 # **InvaHealth_ID**

-Public unique identifier, which is formulated as follows: 'IC_x_y' with 'IC' meaning InvaCost, 'x' being the version number of the database, and 'y' being the sequential number attributed following the order of integration of costs in the database.
+Public unique identifier, which is formulated as follows: 'IC_x_y' with 'IC' meaning InvaCost, 'x' = the version number of the database, and 'y' = the sequential number attributed following the order of integration of costs in the database.

 # **Repository**